Dongfang777/EE629/README.md

+# IoT weekly report 11

+[2020-11-16] Continued reading the fourth chapter of reference book.
+Have got to 4.4.1 'IERC Research Projects Positions: BETaaS Advisory Board Experts Position.'

+[2020-11-17] Determined the theme of IoT project:Intelligent Environment Monitering, reviewed the previous project of other developers on the internet.

+[2020-11-18] Practiced the Python programming ability by following the reference book of Python.

 # IoT weekly report 10

 [2020-11-04] Repeated operations of professor Lu on the class through zoom video, to run these Python codes fluently on Raspberry Pi.